DatND3009/Deep-Football-Annalysis/README.md

 ## Demo output
 ![Screenshot](assets/demo_out.png)
-- You can watch a clearer demo output video at [Youtube](https://www.youtube.com/watch?v=JumrNzpESf8)
+- You can watch a clearer demo output video at [Youtube](https://www.youtube.com/watch?v=JumrNzpESf8) or the mp4 format version of the demo output at assets/demo_out.mp4

 ## Datasets